-Sleep.
-It’s one of the most underrated parts of our well-being.
-We all know that feeling of trying to get through a workday when you’ve had a sleepless night - you feel brain fog all day and can’t get enough coffee.
-But outside of work how can sleep affect our performance and overall health?
+Sleep is one of the most underrated parts of our well-being and self-care routines.
+We all know that feeling of trying to get through a workday when you’ve sleepless nights — you feel brain fog all day and can’t get enough coffee.
+But how can sleep affect our performance and overall health outside of work?
 We’ve got some answers from some sleep experts in the PepTalk network.

 How to hack your sleep

-So let’s look at each stage and the different functions they have for your mind and body.
+So, let’s look at each stage and their different functions for your mind and body.
 The first three stages (NREM sleep) progressively put your body into a deeper sleep.
-The final stage, REM sleep is when the brain is most active but the body is the most inactive.
+The final stage, REM sleep, is when the brain is most active, but the body is the most inactive.

 - Stage 1 (N1): Dozing off, easy to wake up the sleeper and usually lasts 1-5 minutes

-- Stage 2 (N2): Temperature, heart rate and brain activity drop.
-Short bursts of brain activity.
-Initially lasts 10-25 minutes but lengthens throughout your sleep.
-Generally spend up to ½ of your sleeping time in this state.
+- Stage 2 (N2): Temperature, heart rate, and brain activity drop.
+There are short bursts of brain activity.
+This stage initially lasts 10-25 minutes but lengthens throughout sleep.
+You generally spend up to ½ of your sleeping time in this state.

 - Stage 3 (N3): Deep sleep where the body relaxes even further.
 Crucial for physical recovery, immunity and key brain functions.
 At the beginning of sleep, this lasts for 20-40 minutes per cycle but reduces with every cycle as the sleeper will spend more time in REM as the night goes on.

-- Stage 4 (REM): Brain activity increases but the body slips into temporary paralysis of the muscles apart from those which help you breathe and eye movements.
+- Stage 4 (REM): Brain activity increases, but the body slips into temporary paralysis of the muscles apart from those that help you breathe and perform eye movements.
 Often associated with dreaming and is essential for brain functions such as memory, creativity and insight.
 This type of sleep makes up for more of your cycle as the night goes on.